-Once the application compiled, you can browse http://localhost:4200 in your browser.
-Be sure that Web.Host application is running at the same time.
+Once the application has compiled, you can go to http://localhost:4200 in your browser.
+Be sure that the Web.Host application is running at the same time.
 When you open the application, you will see the login page:

-Angular client app has also HMR (Hot Module Replacement) enabled.
-You can use the following command (instead of npm start) to enable HMR on development time:
+The Angular client app also has HMR (Hot Module Replacement) enabled.
+You can use the following command (instead of npm start) to enable HMR at development time:

 npm run hmr

-Now you can login the application using default credentials.
-User name is 'admin' and password is '123qwe' as default.
-If you want to login as a tenant, first switch to that tenant in login page.
-There is a tenant named "Default" by default.
+You can now login to the application using the default credentials.
+The default user's name is 'admin' and the password is '123qwe'.
+If you want to login as a tenant, you need to first switch to that tenant on the login page.
+By default, there is a tenant named "Default".
 Once you login successfully, you will see a dashboard:

-This dashboard is just for demonstration and to be a base for your actual dashboard.
+This dashboard is just for demonstration purposes and is meant to be a base for your actual dashboard.

 Deployment of Angular Application